Chiara Bottici

-Chiara Bottici (born 24 January 1975) is an Italian philosopher and writer.
+Chiara Bottici (born 24 January 1975) is an Italian philosopher, critical theorist and historian of philosophy.

 Biography

-Bottici is Associate Professor of Philosophy and Director of Gender Studies at The New School for Social Research and Eugene Lang College, New York.
+Bottici is Professor of Philosophy and Director of Gender Studies at The New School for Social Research and Eugene Lang College, New York.
 Bottici studied philosophy at the University of Florence, then obtained a PhD from the European University Institute in 2004.
 After a post-doctorate at the SUM (Istituto Italiano di Science Umane) under the guidance of Roberto Esposito, she taught at the University of Frankfurt, subsequently joining the faculty of The New School for Social Research, where she has been teaching since 2010.

 Bottici is known for her work on how images and imagination affect politics and her feminist experimental writings.
 Her work has explored the role that images and imagination play in politics.
 She is the author of a variety of texts, most recently A Feminist Mythology (Bloomsbury Academic 2022) and Anarchafeminism (Bloomsbury Academic 2021).
 With Jacob Blumenfeld and Simon Critchley, she also edited The Anarchist Turn (Pluto Press, 2013).